psturm-swift/SwiftySignals/README.md

 	    }
 	}

-The timer can be stopped by calling `Timer.invalidate()`.
-When the timer has fired it will never fire again unless you call explicitly `Timer.fireAfter(seconds:)` again.
+The timer can be stopped by calling `OnceOnlyTimer.invalidate()`.
+When the timer has fired it will never fire again unless you call explicitly `OnceOnlyTimer.fireAfter(seconds:)` again.

 ### Defining a periodic timer
 The `PeriodicTimer` is a timer which is called regularly in intervals.